CCPM-IO/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-This document outlines the code of conduct expectations for Colorado Center for Personalized Medicine - Translational Informatics Services (CCPM TIS) projects.
+This file outlines the code of conduct expectations for Colorado Center for Personalized Medicine - Informatics Operations (CCPM I/O) projects.
 Content here expands upon official [University of Colorado Anschutz (CU Anschutz) Code of Conduct policy](https://www.cu.edu/ope/aps/2027).
 The aforementioned CU Anschutz policy materials may override any content found below.

-Like the technical community as a whole, the CCPM TIS team and community is made up of a mixture of professionals and volunteers from various places, working on every aspect of the mission - including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the CCPM I/O team and community is made up of a mixture of professionals and volunteers from various places, working on every aspect of the mission - including mentorship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.